All Rights Reserved ©2014 -

 Koepfer.
 Known as “Sambo Steve” within the grappling community, Koepfer is well-

 Non Profit that supports its Athletes

 Since its international expansion, the International Federation of Combat Wrestling (FICW) has held annual World Championships.
 Athletes from their respective countries, participate in a qualifying tournament to determine who will earn the spot to represent their country and team.
 The first World Championship was held on August 22, 2015 in Varna, Bulgaria and had representatives

 from thirteen countries.
 The second installment of the FICW World Championship was held on October 15th and 16th of 2016 in Tamasi, Hungary.
 In the second World Championship teams from USA, Japan, Hungary, Canada, Serbia, Romania, Brazil and Bosnia all sent representatives to compete for the title of “World Champion”.
-The third consecutive FICW World Championship will be held in Saitama, Japan on October 21st and 22nd of 2017.
+The third consecutive FICW World Championship was held in Saitama, Japan on October 21st and 22nd of 2017 with 13 countries represented.